 - A business that has 6 or more full-time Aboriginal staff members and at least one-third of employees are Aboriginal; or

 Please Note: The above information pertains to Aboriginal business opportunities in Canada.
-For information regarding business opportunities for Native American businesses in the United States please contact Lorraine Little for Liquid Pipelines Operations and Projects and Debbie Cano for Gas Transportation and Projects.
+For information regarding business opportunities for Native American businesses in the United States please contact Lorraine Little for Liquid Pipelines Operations and Projects, or Terri Larson for Gas Transportation and Projects.